kolawoleakins/trade4fastpay_backend/README.md

 # API For Trade4FastPay Project

-__Note: *The Api Was Version by Storing the Controllers in a Route folder and adding a url prefix of V1*.__
+__Note: *The Api Was Versioned by Storing the Controllers in a Route folder and adding a url prefix of V1*.__

 ## Routes available :